ibm-cloud-docs/monitoring/monitoring.md

 # Monitoring your environment
 {: #monitoring}

 You can monitor your infrastructure, and the applications running on it with the IBM Cloud Monitoring with Sysdig service.
+You can request a capture to analyze what happens in a node during a time frame.
 {:shortdesc}

 After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, and configure Sysdig agents for your metrics sources, you can view, monitor, and manage data through the service's web UI.